-We are managed by a Management Committee of local volunteers, a third of whom are tenants.
+We are managed by a Management Committee of local volunteers, some of whom are tenants.
 They make all the important decisions about how we operate and employ staff to carry out day-to-day duties and make recommendations to them.

-The Management Committee meets monthly and the subcommittees meet; Housing Services (quarterly); Finance & Corporate Services (quarterly); Development (as required).
+The Management Committee meets monthly and the sub-committees meet; Housing Services (quarterly); Finance, Audit and Risk Services (quarterly); Development (as required).

-Our Core Values & Mission
+Our Core Values & Objectives